trifectatechfoundation/trifectatech-website/content/blog/zlib-rs is faster than C.md

 ## Conclusion

-zlib-rs can be used both as a rust crate in rust projects.
+zlib-rs can be used both in C projects and as a rust crate in rust projects.
 For rust projects, we recommend using the `1.1.0` release of the [flate2](https://crates.io/crates/flate2) crate with the `zlib-rs` feature flag.
 For use in C projects, zlib-rs can be built as a C dynamic library (see [instructions](https://github.com/trifectatechfoundation/zlib-rs/tree/main/libz-rs-sys-cdylib)) and used in any project that uses zlib today.

 Our implementation is mostly done, and clearly performs extremely well.
 However, we're missing some [less commonly used API functions](https://github.com/trifectatechfoundation/zlib-rs/issues/49) related to gzip files that would make us a complete drop-in replacement in all cases.